• ECTS

 This EU is divided into two parts.

-The first one aims at consolidating the high school knowledge that is essential for the pursuit of higher studies in science: understanding proportionality and linearity, calculating with powers, manipulating fractions, and solving simple equations.
+The first aims to consolidate the secondary school knowledge that is essential for pursuing higher education in science: understanding proportionality and linearity, calculating with powers, manipulating fractions, and solving simple equations.

-The second part will be devoted to the study of functions of one real variable: the emphasis will be on the usual functions, the graphical representation of functions, and the mathematical notion of derivative (or instantaneous rate of increase).
+The second part will be devoted to the study of real variable functions: the focus will be on common functions, the graphical representation of functions, and the mathematical concept of derivatives (or instantaneous rates of change).

 Most of the concepts discussed will be illustrated with concrete examples from biology.